jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

    - Redirects after successful authentication
    - Handles sign out correctly
    - Preserves authentication across navigation
+   - Handles authentication timeout gracefully

    These tests use Playwright to simulate real user interactions in a browser environment, providing end-to-end validation of the authentication system.
+The tests now include proper setup and teardown steps, more robust selectors, and better error handling.

 ## Files Requiring Changes